fontlabcom/getgo-fonts/docs/zotosans-brahmi.md

 ---

-## Coto Sans Brahmi
+## Zoto Sans Brahmi

-Coto Sans Brahmi is a design for the Brahmi script.
+Zoto Sans Brahmi is a design for the Brahmi script.

 It contains 182 glyphs and 4 OpenType features, and supports 113 characters from the Unicode blocks: Brahmi.